Skip to content

 How to Set an Intention (Optional)

 You don't need an intention for Reiki to work.
-The energy goes where it's needed regardless of your conscious focus.
 But if you want to set one, keep it open.
 Phrases like "I'm open to whatever I need today," "Help me release what isn't mine to carry," or "I'm willing to slow down" work better than specific outcomes ("fix my anxiety") because they let your system direct the work rather than narrowing it.
-The most powerful Reiki sessions tend to be the ones where the client comes in without a fixed agenda.

 What Happens When You Arrive